 Napoli has signed an exclusive deal with Konami, meaning the club will no longer appear on FIFA.

-The deal is effective immediately, although exclusivity does not kick in until the 2022/23 season, so Napoli should still feature on FIFA 22.
+The deal is effective immediately, although exclusivity does not kick in until the 2022/23 season, so Napoli will still feature on FIFA 22.

 Another one bites the dust